 Bridging the gaps with independent testing and validation

 Organizations cannot afford to deploy models to production without being assured of their robustness.
 While the global ML market was sized at $15 billion in 2021—and is expected to reach $210 billion by 2029—research shows that only one in 10 data science projects ever make it to deployment.
 Lack of trust and confidence, scaling challenges, and uncertainty surrounding robustness are some of the obstacles that end up posing a serious business risk.

 Independent TEVV provides organizations with a business edge, as users gain more trust in the system’s efficacy and robustness, ultimately improving the speed and percentage of model deployments.
 To some, the implementation of an independent testing process might sound like an additional step being inserted into the pipeline, or a barrier to rapid deployments.
 In reality, it is the opposite.

 Your solution for trustable AI

-VESPR Validate, CalypsoAI’s solution for independent testing and validation, is an accelerator to a successful MLOps pipeline.
-As models are developed and trained, VESPR Validate will test them against real-world stressors and risks, identifying the need to retrain models both before and after deployment.
+VESPR Validate, CalypsoAI’s solution for independent testing and validation, can accelerate MLOps success by using independent testing and validation.
+VESPR Validate tests models against real-world stressors and risks, identifying the need to retrain models both before and after deployment.